-Letter of Experience Formatting and Technical Requirements Limit of two pages.
-Additional pages will not be reviewed.
-Written and signed by the organization with the required experience.
-Must be currently dated.
-Currently dated is defined as a date during the application period, January 14, 2025-March 20, 2025.
-The LOE must contain responses to questions/items 1-5 below.
-If the applicant is seeking to implement the priority for supporting the housing needs of victims of non-intimate partner sexual assault , answers also are required for questions/items 6-8, as applicable.
-Applicants may format the LOE as a numbered list with questions/items and answers.
-Applicants may use the Sample LOE found on the OVW Website that meets the formatting requirements of this NOFO. mod OVW will accept electronic signatures.
-A valid electronic signature will have the following characteristics: Similar to ink signatures, electronic signatures are only valid if each party intended to sign the document; All parties must agree to sign the document electronically, and view electronic signatures as equal to ink signatures; The system used to capture the signature must keep a record of the signature (including the date the signature was captured); Electronic signature records are available to be produced for reviewed at any time.
+Letter of Experience Formatting and Technical Requirements $\overline{}$ Limit of two pages.
+Additional pages will not be reviewed. $\overline{}$ Written and signed by the organization with the required experience. $\checkmark$ Must be currently dated.
+Currently dated is defined as a date between January 14, 2025 and June 11, 2025. $\checkmark$ The LOE must contain responses to questions/items 1-5 below.
+If the applicant is seeking to implement the priority for supporting the housing needs of victims of non-intimate partner sexual assault , answers also are required for questions/items 6-8, as applicable. $\checkmark$ Applicants may format the LOE as a numbered list with questions/items and answers.
+Applicants may use the Sample LOE found on the OVW website that meets the formatting requirements of this NOFO.

+OVW will accept electronic signatures.
+A valid electronic signature will have the following characteristics:

+- Similar to ink signatures, electronic signatures are only valid if each party intended to sign the document; - All parties must agree to sign the document electronically, and view electronic signatures as equal to ink signatures; - The system used to capture the signature must keep a record of the signature (including the date the signature was captured); and - Electronic signature records are available to be produced for review at any time.